Neanderthal extinction: Natural catastrophe

 A number of researchers have argued that the Campanian Ignimbrite Eruption, a volcanic eruption near Naples, Italy, about 39,280 ± 110 years ago (older estimate ~37,000 years), erupting about 200 km3 of magma (500 km3 bulk volume) contributed to the extinction of Neanderthals.
 The argument has been developed by Golovanova et al. The hypothesis posits that although Neanderthals had encountered several Interglacials during 250,000 years in Europe, inability to adapt their hunting methods caused their extinction facing Homo sapiens competition when Europe changed into a sparsely vegetated steppe and semi-desert during the last Ice Age.
 Studies of sediment layers at Mezmaiskaya Cave suggest a severe reduction of plant pollen.
 The damage to plant life would have led to a corresponding decline in plant-eating mammals hunted by the Neanderthals.

 Magnetic reversal

-Some researchers have suggested that the Laschamps geomagnetic excursion, a short reversal of Earth's magnetic field around 41,000 years ago, may have contributed to the extinction of the Neanderthals.
+A group of researchers consisting of Agnit Mukhopadhyay and others have suggested that the Laschamps geomagnetic excursion, a short reversal of Earth's magnetic field around 41,000 years ago, may have contributed to the extinction of the Neanderthals.
 The excursion caused a weakening of the intensity of the magnetic field which protects Earth from harmful radiation, including ultraviolet radiation, which is dangerous to humans.
 It is argued that modern humans may have been less susceptible to the radiation's damaging effects than Neanderthals because they used ochre as a sunshield and wore tailored clothing, which provides more protection than the Neanderthals' simple draped clothing.
+Montserrat Sanz Borràs and José-Miguel Tejero dispute the hypothesis.
+They argue Mukhopadhyay's study failed to rule out the possibility that Neanderthals also used ochre as a sunshield and also wore tailored clothing, made through other methods the study did not consider.
+In addition, they also note that there were groups of humans who did not wear tailored clothing but still survived the excursion.